ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/rewards-and-penalties/index.md

 ### Attestation scenarios

-Assuming attestations are timely (same slot as proposed block) the following table describes the attestation rewards for four scenarios:
+Assuming attestations are timely (included in the very next block, inclusion distance of 1) the following table describes the attestation rewards for four scenarios:

 | `source`          | `target`          | `head`            | `base_reward`                            | penalty            | `inclusion_delay`    | Result                                                            |
 | ----------------- | ----------------- | ----------------- | ---------------------------------------- | ------------------ | -------------------- | ----------------------------------------------------------------- |